Here are the three new Criss

 Penman on bass, Jochen Rueckert on

-CRISS 1389 CD BORIS KOZLOV -
+CRISS 1389 CD BORIS KOZLOV - CONVERSATIONS AT THE WELL - After

 13 Criss Cross sideman appearances,